hpdx/ZYMarkdownEditor/README.md

 __BackgroundColor or size__

-In `ZYMarkdownEditor.m` and `ZYCodeMapView.m` you could set background or size easily,yeah  it's really easy;
+In `ZYMarkdownEditor.m` and `ZYCodeMapView.m` you could set background or size easily, yeah  it's really easy;

 Installation